Dr. R. Ahmed Dental College and Hospital

-The Dr. R. Ahmed Dental College and Hospital is a Government dental college located in Sealdah, Kolkata, in the state of West Bengal, India.
-It is affiliated to the West Bengal University of Health Sciences and is recognised by Dental Council of India.
+The Dr. R. Ahmed Dental College and Hospital is a government dental college located in Sealdah, Kolkata, in the state of West Bengal, India.
+It is affiliated to the West Bengal University of Health Sciences and is recognised by the National Dental Commission.
 It teaches Bachelor of Dental Surgery (BDS) and Master of Dental Surgery (MDS) courses in various specialties.
+It is the first dental college in south-east Asia.
+Students are trained in general Medicine and surgery from the nearby Nil Ratan Sircar Medical College and Hospital.